- Academics Menu

 With a total of 65 credit hours, this curriculum ensures mastery of key content areas in the arts and sciences while facilitating a smooth transition to SUNY Potsdam’s baccalaureate programs in teacher education.
 The curriculum meets the requirements of the SUNY Teacher Education Transfer Templates and provides the lower division coursework to fulfill the SUNY General Education and New York State Education Department certification requirements.

-Students graduating from the Liberal Arts and Science: Childhood Education (Teacher Education Transfer) Jointly Registered with Potsdam program with an A.A. degree will meet the following learning outcomes:
+Students graduating from the Liberal Arts and Science: Childhood Education (Teacher Education Transfer) Jointly Registered with Potsdam program with an A.A. degree will:

 The purpose of this Program is to facilitate a smooth, orderly process of baccalaureate degree completion in either Early Childhood Education (birth to grade 2) or Childhood Education (grades 1-6).